NNThomasL/SPTarkovWebMinimap/README.md

 - [x] Lighthouse
 - [x] Streets Of Tarkov
 - [x] The Lab (Enhanced with floor number detection)
 - [ ] Factory - Is the map needed?
-Currently unable to map coordinates to image.
+Currently unable to map coordinates to image

 ### Features:
 - [x] Follow player button
 - [x] In-game config of port and update frequency
 - [x] Airdrop markers for when the box lands
 - [x] Quest indicators for active quests
+- [x] QR code on desktop browser for connecting mobile device

 ### To Do:
-- Show connect URL in in-game config section.
-Not sure how to do that yet...
+- Enhanced troubleshooting GUI
+- Implement a more message based communication system for the websocket
 - Shoreline Health Resort interior map
-- Possibly modify the Woods map to line up cache spots with my coordinates
-- Make it so that the index.html is not needed in the connect URL
-- Cache icons that show picture of location when clicked?
-- Button in F12 menu to open the web page
-- QR code on desktop browser for connecting mobile device
+- Create custom favicon

 ### Notes:
 This is my first SPTarkov mod and it is very messy.
 I will clean up the code in the near future but I am currently focusing on how it functions before I worry about maintenance.
 Silly of me but that is how I work.